A Parks and Recreation Special: Critical response

 The episode received acclaim from critics.
-On Rotten Tomatoes, it holds a 100% "Certified Fresh" approval rating based on 26 reviews, with an average rating of 8.7/10.
+On Rotten Tomatoes, it holds an 100% approval rating based on 26 reviews, with an average rating of 8.7/10.
 The website's consensus reads, "Against all odds the delightful cast and crew of Parks and Recreation pull off a socially distant reunion that's warm, funny, and very, very special."
-On Metacritic, the episode holds a score of 89 out of 100 based on 14 reviews, indicating "universal acclaim".
+On Metacritic, the episode holds a score of 89 out of 100 based on 14 reviews.

 Dennis Perkins of The A.V.
 Club gave the episode an A−, writing that it was a needed episode with "warmth, laughs, and hope".
 The publication followed this with a roundtable of several of their critics reviewing the episode; Patrick Gomez was brought to tears, Erik Adams called it "the right show for right now", and Marah Eakin complimented the episode's heart.
 Rolling Stone's Alan Sepinwall remarked that the challenges of remote production limited the special's humor, but found the show's "warm hug [...] felt more welcome now".
-Richard Roeper of the Chicago Sun-Times gave it 4 out of 4 stars, calling the episode "a most wonderful and welcome pop-in visit".
+Richard Roeper of the Chicago Sun-Times gave it four out of four, calling the episode "a most wonderful and welcome pop-in visit".